microsoft/vscode-docs/docs/remote/ssh.md

 ## Debugging on the SSH host

 Once you are connected to a remote host, you can use VS Code's debugger in the same way you would when running the application locally.
-For example, the `launch` action will start the application on the remote host and attach the debugger to it.
+For example, if you select a launch configuration in `launch.json` and start debugging (`kbstyle(F5)`), the application will start on remote host and attach the debugger to it.

 See the [debugging](/docs/editor/debugging.md) documentation for details on configuring VS Code's debugging features in `.vscode/launch.json`.